jrwebdev/ngreact-test-utils/README.md

 2. `event` (string) Event to fire.
 Can either be in lowercase or using React's lower camelCase conventions - the appropriate conversion will occur internally
 3. `eventData` (Object) Additional data to pass to the event.
 By default `bubbles` is set to true.

-A number of convenience methods are also available for `simulate` for common events:
+A number of convenience methods are also available for `simulate` for common events.
+For all other events, or for additional flexibility, use `simulate()` directly.

 #### simulate.click(el, [eventData])
 #### simulate.mouseOver(el, [eventData])